Estimates on Learning Rates for Multi-Penalty Distribution Regression: Conclusion

 \section{Conclusion}

 In this paper, we have proposed and studied the multi-penalty distribution regression algorithm.
 The learning rates are systematically studied via integral operator theory.
 The optimal rates are shown to be achievable under appropriate conditions.
-Meanwhile, the learning rates under a regularity condition of $f_{\rho}=L_K^r(g_{\rho})$, $r\in(0,1/2)$ for some $\ g_{\rho}\in L_{\rho_{X_{\mu}}}^2$ is first studied in literature of two-stage distribution regression.
+Meanwhile, the learning rates in the hard learning scenario of $f_{\rho}=L_{K}^{r}(g_{\rho})$, $r\in (0,1/2)$ for some $ g_{\rho}\in L_{\rho _{X_{\mu}}}^{2}$ are first studied in the literature on two-stage distribution regression.
 The results improve the existing achievable rates in the literature.
-Moreover, based on the multi-penalty distribution regression scheme we provided, we propose a distributed learning algorithm and derive optimal learning rates for it.
-It would be interesting to extend our methods in this work to other settings in learning theory, such as multi-kernel learning, deep neural network.
+Moreover, based on the multi-penalty distribution regression scheme we provided, we propose a new distributed learning algorithm and derive optimal learning rates for it.
+It would be interesting to extend our methods in this work to other settings in learning theory, such as multi-kernel learning and deep neural network.
 The potential application domains are expected to be explored.